 Charge It Up Assemblies

-The Child Nutrition Department – with four chefs and four dietitians – trains around 180 employees in culinary arts and safe food handling.
-The number of students qualifying for free/reduced lunch has steadily increased over recent years and is currently at 69 percent.
+The Child Nutrition department trained about 170 employees in culinary arts and safe food handling, has four chefs, and four dietitians.
+The number of students qualifying for free/reduced lunch has steadily increased over recent years and is currently at 67 percent.

-There are 14 schools participating in the after school supper meal program.
-The program reduces hunger among students who otherwise might not get a good, healthy afternoon meal and encourages participation in after school programs that tend to drive class attendance and performance.
+Seventeen Union schools are participating in the afterschool supper meal program.
+The program reduces hunger among students who otherwise might not get a good, healthy afternoon meal and encourages participation in afterschool programs that tend to drive class attendance and performance.

 Federal Requirements On Snacks